Guided by Data

 Child abuse and neglect

 A lower-than-average graduation rate for a given community may be a result of poverty, abuse and neglect, substance abuse, poor social-emotional competence, or a failure of community prevention systems.
 The high school graduation rate is the 4-year cohort graduation rate, by county.
-Source: Nebraska Department of Education, 4 Year Cohort Graduation Rate (Countywide - Public Districts) 2012-2013.
+Source: Nebraska Department of Education. (n.d.)
+4 year cohort graduation rate (countywide - public districts) 2014-2015, as provided by the Nebraska Department of Education and prepared by Voices for Children.

 A high juvenile arrest rate indicates high risk factors of substance abuse and alcohol use, as well as a failure of community prevention systems to intervene where needed.
 Juvenile arrests are the number of arrests of individuals under 18.
 An arrest is counted each time a person is taken into custody or issued a citation or summons.
 In the case of a juvenile, an arrest is counted when they are merely warned and released without any further action.
 Rates are not calculated for counties with less than five events.
-Source: Nebraska Commission on Law Enforcement and Criminal Justice
+Source for arrest data: Nebraska Crime Commission. (n.d.)
+Arrest data query, year vs county, year: 2015, age: juvenile (0-17 years).

 Births to teens